 Moonlight Bridge, Traditional wooden footbridge in Andong, South Korea.

-The structure was built in 2003 and preserves a local legend about a devoted woman who made hemp shoes from her hair for her deceased husband.
-This story runs deep in regional identity and inspired the bridge's design.
+The bridge was built in 2003 and was inspired by a local legend about a devoted woman who made hemp shoes from her own hair for her deceased husband.
+That story has long been tied to this stretch of the Nakdong River and shaped the way the bridge was conceived.

 The community of curious travelers